-It is the responsibility of Internal Audit to provide independent, objective assurance and consulting services designed to:
+Subject to the terms of its contractual agreement, it is the responsibility of Internal Audit to provide independent, objective assurance and consulting services designed to:

 - 1. Evaluate risk exposure relating to achievement of the Agency's strategic objectives. - 2.
-Formulate an audit plan based on a prioritization of the audit universe using a risk-based methodology, including input from senior management and the Board, and provide it to the Audit Committee for approval at least annually. - 3.
-Evaluate the means of safeguarding the Agency's assets and, as appropriate, verifying the existence of such assets. - 4.
+Formulate an audit plan based on a prioritization of the audit universe using a riskbased methodology, including input from senior management and the Board, and provide it to the Audit Committee for approval at least annually. - 3.
+Evaluate the means of safeguarding the Agency's assets and, as appropriate, verify the existence of such assets. - 4.
 Develop recommendations which assist in accomplishing Agency objectives by evaluating and improving the effectiveness of risk management, control and governance processes. - 5.
 Monitor and follow up on implementation of audit findings and management's plans for remediation. - 6.
 Issue reports on a timely basis to appropriate management on the results of work performed by Internal Audit. - 7.
 Periodically report to senior management, the Audit Committee, and the Board on Internal Audit's performance relative to the plan.